stefan-gherman/interview_mbl/docs/module_oop.md

 #### What is an object?
 #### What is a constructor?
 #### Do we require parameter for constructors?
+<p>Not all the time, Java builds no parameter constructors automatically.</p>

 #### What is an interface?
 #### What are access modifiers?
 #### What is data hiding?